nll-ai/nll-ai.github.io/README.md

 - **AI Solutions Development**: Tailored AI models and solutions that fit the specific needs of your business.
 - **AI Training and Enablement**: We equip teams with the knowledge and tools to thrive in an AI-driven world.

+## Our work in action

+We’ve developed LlamaBot, a versatile AI that demonstrates how Generative AI can streamline workflows across industries.
+Here are a few examples:

+- **Developer tools**:
+  - **Git commit message writer**: Automatically generates clear and concise commit messages based on your code changes.
+  - **Release notes writer**: Summarizes commit message logs to create detailed release notes.
+- **Blogging tools**:
+  - **Social media posting composer**: Craft engaging social media content with ease.
+  - **Banner image composer**: Automatically generate banner images tailored to your blog posts.
+- **Science tools**:
+  - **Zotero library chat**: Easily interact with and retrieve references from your Zotero library through conversational AI.

+These examples highlight our ability to create innovative solutions that address real-world challenges, helping our clients save time and elevate their workflows.

 ## Why choose us

 Our approach combines deep technical expertise with a commitment to our clients’ success.
 As a boutique consultancy, we offer personalized service and build custom solutions — no off-the-shelf packages here.
 Instead, we focus on finding the right opportunities to inject Generative AI where it can turbocharge human performance and empower your team to do their best work.